 - 1 ¼ teaspoon Nutmeg (ground)

-For the Potato topping - to create a golden brown crust
+For the Potato topping - to create a golden crust

 - 1 kg potatoes - white and floury are best, for a fluffy mash.